Healthy Eating Plan

 Eeny, meany, miney moe!

 Suddenly, the arch villain of the piece arrives, eyes blazing with the desire to obtain the cup and its magical powers.
-He ignores the admonition of the resident knight to ”Choose wisely,” and without stopping to consider or get advice from the archeology experts who led him there in the first place, he seizes the most ornate vessel to be found, dips it in the well and drinks from it.
+He ignores the admonition of the resident knight to ”Choose wisely,” and without stopping to consider or get advice from the archaeology experts who led him there in the first place, he seizes the most ornate vessel to be found, dips it in the well and drinks from it.
 (At this point, people with weak stomachs should probably leave the room.)

 Shortly after swallowing the water, and with an expectant look still on his face, instead of getting younger, the villain actually begins to age at an alarming speed-–from middle-aged villain to horrifying crone to creepy skeleton—and ultimately to an explosion of dust!

 Without batting an eyelash at this macabre turn of events, the ancient knight remarks in a rather lugubrious voice, “He chose poorly.”
+No kidding!

 The connection with a healthy eating plan